doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 ```
 First we define a `Checker` behaviour for our checkers, this way we can ensure that they all implement a `run/1` function that returns a list of issues.
-The `Creed.run/1` function will take a file path, read it's content, and parse them to an Elixir AST with `Code.string_to_quoted/2`.
+The `Creed.run/1` function will take a file path, read its content, and parse them to an Elixir AST with `Code.string_to_quoted/2`.
 We mentioned earlier that the AST metadata contains information like the line number, and now we will need them to tell the user where the issue was found.
 By default, the parser won't include the column numbers in the metadata, so we need to pass the `columns: true` option.
 After parsing the code, the resulting AST is then fed to the checkers.
 Since checkers return a list of issues, we end up with a list of lists, so we flatten it.
 Finally, we pass each issue through a function that prints them using ANSI coloring.